MicrosoftDocs/cloud-adoption-framework/docs/govern/deployment-acceleration/metrics-tolerance.md

 # Deployment Acceleration metrics, indicators, and risk tolerance

-This article is intended to help you quantify business risk tolerance as it relates to Deployment Acceleration.
+This article will help you quantify business risk tolerance as it relates to Deployment Acceleration.
 Defining metrics and indicators helps you create a business case for making an investment in the maturity of the Deployment Acceleration discipline.

 ## Metrics